-If the brake warning lamp (3) does not go out, or if it lights up when driving, the brake fluid level in the reservoir is too low or there is a fault in the brake system.
-Obtain professional assistance immediately >>> page 278, Checking the brake fluid level.

-- If the brake warning lamp (1 lights up together with the ABS warning lamp (4), the regulation function of the ABS could be malfunctioning.
+- If the brake warning lamp (1) does not turn off or if it lights up when driving, the brake fluid level in the reservoir is too low or there is a fault in the brake system.
+Obtain professional assistance immediately >>> page 281, Checking the brake fluid level. - If the brake warning lamp (1) lights up together with the ABS warning lamp (3), the ABS regulation could be malfunctioning.
 As a result, the rear wheels can lock relatively easily when braking.
 If the rear wheels lock this could result in loss of vehicle control!
 If possible, reduce your speed and drive carefully to a specialised workshop close by to check the brake system.
-During the following journey, avoid sudden braking and manoeuvres. - If the ABS warning lamp (๑) does not go out or if it lights while driving, the ABS is malfunctioning.
+During the following journey, avoid sudden braking and manoeuvres. - If the ABS warning lamp (e) does not go out or if it lights up while driving, the ABS is not working properly.
 The vehicle can only be stopped using normal braking without ABS.
 The protection provided by the ABS is not available.
-Visit a specialised workshop as soon as possible. - If \(\mathbb{O}\) lights, alone or accompanied by a warning message on the instrument panel display, please go immediately to a specialised workshop to check the brake pads and to replace them if they are worn.
+Visit a specialised workshop as soon as possible. - If the () lights up, alone or accompanied by a warning message on the instrument panel "

+display, please go immediately to a specialised workshop to check the brake pads and to replace them if they are worn.